 My biggest win in 2018

 I continue to be very happy with my Wells Fargo Propel American Express® card, which I added in September.
-I earned a 30,000 point sign-up bonus after I spent $3,000 in purchases in the first 3 months, plus $150 in cash back mostly from the card’s 3X points travel and dining categories (expenses that used to go on the Quicksilver).
+I earned a 30,000 point sign-up bonus after I spent $3,000 in purchases in the first 3 months (offer no longer available), plus $150 in cash back mostly from the card’s 3X points travel and dining categories (expenses that used to go on the Quicksilver).
 I spend more than I thought on travel and dining, and this card is adding a lot of value.

 What went wrong